-We'll ask you to customize your campaign URLs with a verified domain when you create a new list in your account.
+We'll ask you to customize your campaign URLs with a verified domain when you create a new audience in your account.

-To update the campaign URLs for an existing list, follow these steps.
+To update the campaign URLs for an existing audience, follow these steps.

-- Click the drop-down menu next to the list you want to work with, and choose Settings.
+- Click the Manage Audience drop-down and choose Settings.

 - Click the Campaign URL settings drop-down menu and choose the verified domain you want to use.

 All set!
-Now when you send to your list, your shareable campaign URLs will include your verified domain name.
+Now when you send to your audience, your shareable campaign URLs will include your verified domain name.

 To edit the campaign URL of a regular email campaign draft, follow these steps.